cjmartin/launchcalendar.org/_posts/2025-04-28-atlas-v-551-project-kuiper.md

 description: >-
   Atlas V 551 launches Amazon's first major operational batch of Project Kuiper broadband internet satellites, designated Kuiper 1 or KA-01, from SLC-41 at Cape Canaveral Space Force Station.
-This mission begins Amazon’s transition from prototypes to operational deployment, deploying 27 satellites as the first phase of a constellation planned to number over 3,200 in low Earth orbit, ultimately providing global broadband internet service and competing with SpaceX's Starlink.
-This flight marks the 250th Centaur upper stage mission and the first of over 80 scheduled Kuiper launches across multiple providers, including future flights on Vulcan, Blue Origin, SpaceX, and Arianespace.
-The Atlas V 551 'Bruiser' configuration, featuring five solid boosters and a single-engine Centaur, launches the satellites, which will be raised to their operational orbits after deployment.
-The launch had been delayed from earlier April due to weather and range constraints.
+This mission begins Amazon’s transition from prototypes to operational deployment, deploying 27 satellites as the first phase of a constellation planned to number over 3,200 in low Earth orbit.
+Project Kuiper aims to provide global broadband internet service and compete with SpaceX's Starlink.
+This flight marks the 250th Centaur upper stage mission and is the first of over 80 scheduled Kuiper launches across multiple providers, including future flights on Vulcan, Blue Origin, SpaceX, and Arianespace.
+The Atlas V 551 'Bruiser' configuration, with five solid rocket boosters and a single-engine Centaur, delivers the satellites, which will be raised to their final operational orbits after deployment.
+The launch had faced delays due to weather and range constraints, and marked a significant step as ULA launched 27 satellites for Amazon's Project Kuiper broadband constellation.
 tags:
   - Atlas V 551
   - Atlas V